Foster Care Program

-Foster children generally range in age from newborns to 18-year-olds.
+Foster children range in age from newborns to 18-year-olds.
 Under California law AB12, foster care has been extended to the age of 21.

-Foster parents may decide what age group they are best able to care for, and whether they can accept boys or girls, children with health issues, disabilities or other special needs.
+Resource families may decide what age group they are best able to care for, and whether they can accept boys or girls, children with health issues, disabilities or other special needs.

 Children can be placed in resource homes for a few weeks to as long as one (1) year, depending on the type of care the resource families are trained to provide.
 The goal of foster care is to safely return children to their birth families and when that’s not possible, find a permanent loving home for the children.

 San Mateo County has a particular need for resource families for adolescents, siblings and emergency placements.

 How do I prepare to be a Resource Family?